marktodman/voyage-vert/testing.md

 The HTML code has been tested for errors with the [W3 HTML Validator](https://validator.w3.org/nu/?showsource=yes&showoutline=yes&showimagereport=yes&doc=https%3A%2F%2Fvoyagevert.herokuapp.com%2F) and passed with no errors.

-The HTML of each page on the site was manually accessed through Chrome View Page Source.
+The HTML of each page of the site was manually accessed through Chrome View Page Source.
 The HTML was copied and pasted into the Nu HTML Checker.
 All pages pass with no errors or warnings.

 During testing a number of issues were identified and corrected:

 - Aria-controls description needed to match the data-bs-target for the navbar toggle
+- Change repeat id tags for the two dropdown menus
 - Update form action to pass validation
-- Adjust location of endif statement to ensure closing div tags rendered correctly
+- Adjust location of endif statement to ensure closing div tags rendered correctly in all views

 ## CSS Validation

-The custom CSS file locate in the static folder was tested using the [W3 CSS Validator](https://jigsaw.w3.org/css-validator/validator) via direct code input and no errors were found:
+The custom CSS file located in the static folder was tested using the [W3 CSS Validator](https://jigsaw.w3.org/css-validator/validator) via direct code input and no errors were found:

 ![W3C CSS Validation](/static/images/testing/w3c-css-validation.png)